Adrenal tumor: Incidentalomas

 An adrenal incidentaloma is an adrenal tumor found by coincidence without clinical symptoms or suspicion.
 It is one of the more common unexpected findings revealed by computed tomography (CT), magnetic resonance imaging (MRI), or ultrasonography.
 Adrenal incidentalomas often secrete cortisol and require thorough clinical evaluation.

-Management of incidentalomas include evaluation by a endocrinologist or endocrine surgeon.
+Management of incidentalomas include evaluation by an endocrinologist or endocrine surgeon.
 Tumors under 3 cm are generally considered benign and are only treated if there are grounds for a diagnosis of Cushing's syndrome or pheochromocytoma.
 Radiodensity helps with estimating the risk of malignancy in a tumor.
 A tumor of 10 Hounsfield units or less on an un-enhanced CT is likely a lipid-rich adenoma.

 On CT scan, benign adenomas typically are of low radiographic density (due to fat content) and show rapid washout of contrast medium (50% or more of the contrast medium washes out at 10 minutes).
 If the hormonal evaluation is negative and imaging suggests benign, follow-up should be considered with imaging at 6, 12, and 24 months and repeat hormonal evaluation yearly for 4 years.

 Adrenal-dedicated CT and MRI imaging can be performed to distinguish benign adenomas from potentially malignant lesions.
 Online calculators assist radiologists in calculating the washout of contrast in adrenal nodules on CT and chemical shift on MRI.

 Hormonal evaluations can also be used, which include: